In Hope Stories

 He was sent home by ambulance and on Christmas Eve a nurse from St George’s rang with the news that Greg had a cancerous tumour and was being moved to another hospital, St Luke’s in Guildford, for care.
 On New Year’s Eve we were asked to go in for a chat and that’s when we found out it was a rare tumour, a PCNSL, which, due to its location, couldn’t be removed by surgery.

-Since then they’ve both thrown themselves into fundraising for Brain Tumour Research and I think that’s been really good for them, it’s their way of trying to help.
-William launched a year-long mile a day running challenge in January, ran the equivalent of four marathons in May, braved a shave in June, then did a half marathon and the ‘London Marathon’ – surrounded by props of iconic landmarks that I made – in October, all in our back garden.
-It’s certainly kept us all busy and, thanks to everyone’s huge support and generosity, has already raised more than £13,000 for the charity.
+After that they both threw themselves into fundraising for Brain Tumour Research and I think it was really good for them to find their way of helping.
+William launched a year-long mile a day running challenge in January 2021, he ran the equivalent of four marathons in May, braved a shave in June, then did a half marathon and the ‘London Marathon’ – surrounded by props of iconic landmarks that I made – in October, all in our back garden.
+Amelia took part in the charity’s 20 for 20 challenge, which finished in December and saw her choreograph and perform 20 different dances over 20 days.
+Their commitment has certainly kept us all busy and, thanks to everyone’s huge support and generosity, has raised more than £14,000 for the charity.
+It hasn’t ended there either.
+I took part in this year’s 10,000 Steps a Day in February challenge and William is continuing to run.

 He had a total of three doses before having a stem cell transplant at the beginning of July.
 The transplant was awful because the chemo they give you wipes out your bone marrow and Greg got sick as a dog.
 The way they explained it to me was that his baby stems were taken out of his blood, then frozen while he went into hospital for the chemo and then he was given his baby stems back, which are supposed to fix you.